rdemarqui/rdemarqui.github.io/index.md

 <img src="images\placebo_test.png" class="center" width="100%"/>
 </p>

-<p align="justify"> Setting political passions aside, this article seeks, using causal inference tools, to identify whether a given fluctuation in the Brazilian stock market was intrinsic or merely another routine movement of the global market.</p>
+<p align="justify"> Setting political passions aside, this article seeks, using causal inference tools, to identify whether a given fluctuation in the Brazilian stock market was intrinsic or merely another routine movement of the global market.
+Read the full article in English <a href="https://medium.com/@rdemarqui/local-versus-global-shocks-in-the-brazilian-stock-market-evidence-from-synthetic-control-dc7acd5ed38a">here</a> and in Portuguese <a href="https://medium.com/@rdemarqui/choques-locais-versus-globais-no-mercado-de-a%C3%A7%C3%B5es-brasileiro-evid%C3%AAncia-via-controle-sint%C3%A9tico-e72363d41116">here</a>.</p>

 [![View more on GitHub](https://img.shields.io/badge/View%20more%20on-GitHub-blue?logo=github)](https://github.com/rdemarqui/causal_impact_on_ewz)

 ---